 The primary reason that we charge for our mold inspections is the time and resources that go into each one.
-Some of our competitors offer “free” inspections, which basically means that the inspector shows up and hands over a price to fix a symptom without truly knowing the nature of the problem.
+Some of our competitors offer “free” inspections, which basically means that the inspector shows up and hands over a price to fix a symptom, without truly knowing the nature of the problem.

 Our process is far different.
 In addition to the questions we ask over the phone, once we arrive we ask many more.
 We treat every inspection like an investigation, and we’re on the case.

+Next, the real investigation begins.
 We’ll then crawl under the house, poke around, and take moisture and relative humidity readings in affected areas, unaffected areas, and outdoors for the best possible points of reference.

 A Mold Investigation Story that Says it All

-We were recently called out to an Athens residence because the tenants reported a musty/moldy smell in the home.
-Although we found some mold and a slight musty odor after crawling down into the dirt cellar, the tenants said that was not what they were smelling.
+We were called to an Athens residence because the tenants reported a musty/moldy smell in the home.
+Although we found some mold, and a slight musty odor after crawling down into the dirt cellar, the tenants said that was not what they were smelling.
 We also noticed that the sun was breaking down an old window lining in the basement, creating an odorous gas, but that wasn’t the source either.

 The tenants then began to describe the odor as more chemical than mold, almost like paint thinner.
 They said the smell only bothered them at random times, usually near the front of the house, and when they first entered the home.
 We started thinking more broadly about what the problem could be.
 Maybe the source of the odor was outside the home.
-We eventually looked up the street to see a burger joint, and realized that the oil processing behind the restaurant smelled like paint thinner.
+We eventually looked up the street to see a fast food restaurant, and realized that the oil processing behind the restaurant smelled like paint thinner.